Table of Contents

 5. Core Insight & Analysis

-While the provided PDF excerpt is high-level, the proposed economic model implies underlying mechanisms.
-A stable token aiming for price predictability relative to computation could utilize a bonding curve or a reserve mechanism.
+While the provided PDF excerpt is high-level, the proposed economic model implies several technical mechanisms.

 7. Analysis Framework & Case Example